immich-app/immich/docs/docs/FAQ/Performance-FAQ.md

 5. Change the settings as needed

 :::danger
-On a normal machine, 2 or 3 concurrent jobs can probably max the CPU, so if you're not hitting those maximums with, say, 30 jobs, Note that storage speed and latency may quickly become the limiting factor; particularly when using HDDs.
+On a normal machine, 2 or 3 concurrent jobs can probably max the CPU, so if you're not hitting those maximums with, say, 30 jobs.
+Note that storage speed and latency may quickly become the limiting factor; particularly when using HDDs.

 Do not exaggerate with the amount of jobs because you're probably thoroughly overloading the server.